NSS-Day-Cohort-64/rare-django-server-programming-pirates-1/README.md

 The Rare Publishing Platform is a collaborative effort made possible by the contributions of:

-- [Logan Belew, Brandon Highland, Sarah Saturday]
+- [Logan Belew, Brandon Highland, Sarah Saturday, Sam Thrasher]

 We believe in open-source collaboration and welcome contributions from developers of all skill levels.
 Whether you're interested in frontend development, backend logic, documentation, or testing, your efforts are valuable to us.